JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Cuestionario_Urantiano_Eduardo_Altuzarra.md

 It goes without saying that nothing that I experienced during that long period could give me a convincing explanation.
 In all honesty, I have to state that I am not a person who is easily convinced.

 At one point, back in the spring of 1994, probably after “unpacking”, tired of searching and wasting time on tricks from three to four, one fine day I went to the shelves of my library, caressed the heavy book, I took it in my hands and let it open randomly...
 Eureka!
-It scrolled down to [4:5](/en/The_Urantia_Book/4#p5) and read: 5.
+It scrolled down to <a id="a53_289"></a>[4:5](/en/The_Urantia_Book/4#p5) and read: 5.
 GOD'S MISTAKEN IDEAS.
 Then I began to read and I liked what I was reading so much that today is the date on which I continue with that reading, with that story that for me, today, is endless.

 ## 2. What was your first impression when reading it?